chroco-ooo/plantuml-spring-boot/README.md

 [PlantUML Text Encoding](https://plantuml.com/ja/text-encoding)

 ### Example
 If you have a PlantUML description for a simple class diagram, you first need to text-encode this description.
-Once encoded, you construct the URL by replacing `{type}` with your diagram type (e.g., `uml`) and `{encoded-text}` with your encoded PlantUML text.
+Once encoded, you construct the URL by replacing `{type}` with your diagram type (e.g., `png`) and `{encoded-text}` with your encoded PlantUML text.

 Accessing this URL in a web browser or through a REST client will generate and display the UML diagram.